2 How to Use R on a Computer

 Experianced users of Linux are not likely to need any instructions on how to install R on to their system; however, inexperianced users may need a helping hand as the install process is done entirely via the terminal.
 There are no install files you can download from a website and launch with a couple clicks of the mouse.

 When it comes to Linux distributions (a.k.a.
 Linux operating systems), there are of course too many to even name.
 This makes it unrealisic to cover the install process for all of them.
-Consequently, this section will focus on Ubuntu and its derivatives such as Linux Mint, Kubuntu, Budgie, etc.
+Consequently, this section will focus on Debian, Ubuntu, and Ubuntu’s derivatives such as Linux Mint, Kubuntu, Budgie, and others.

 Many Linux distros, like Ubuntu, have their own officially currated repositories that you can download R from.
 However, the version of R these store often lags quite a bit behind the offical files supplied by the R Project’s CRAN repository.
 The reason being, Ubuntu’s package maintainers need time to test software, ensure it integrates well with other software on Ubuntu, and verify it works across different Ubuntu versions.
 This deliberate process keeps things stable but, unfortunately, means you’re not getting the latest version of R immediately.